immers-space/activitypub-express/README.md

 Q: How do I resolve this error seen when receiving/delivering activities or running the federation tests: `Uncaught exception: InvalidHeaderError: bad param format`

-A: Run `npm dedupe` to ensure `request` library is using the patched version of `http-signature` library.
+A: Run `npm dedupe` to ensure that the `request` library is using the patched version of the `http-signature` library.

 ## Implementation status